museotechniki/openGLAM-API/README.md

 ## Usage

 The project is still under development and nowhere near any stable version.
 The (so far) planed usage scenario for user authentication is:
 - A developer/researcher is registering to use the API.
+(POST api/v1/users/register)
 - The new account waits for approval by admin
 - Admin is issuing an APIkey at approval.
+(PUT api/v1/users/:id/auth?active=true)
-- During approval Admin can also change applicant's role from the default 'developer' to 'admin'
+- During approval Admin can also change applicant's role from the default 'developer' to 'admin'(PUT api/v1/users/:id/auth?role=admin)
-- Ones APIkey has been issued user can use the API
+- User can login to issue an APIkey.
+User gets back an APIkey on the res.body that returns after login (POST api/v1/users/login?email=YOUR@EMAIL.COM&password=YOUR_PASSWORD)
-- User can find APIkey on the res.body after login (POST api/v1/users/login?email=YOUR@EMAIL.COM&password=YOUR_PASSWORD)
+- User can re-issue APIkey

 [TODO: usage scenario for the endpoinds]